We’ve written the ultimate guide to Toronto rentals for Tenants. Here’s everything you need to know:

 Pro Tip: Viewit.ca is a great website with more integrity than the free classified sites and lots of photos.
 Landlords pay to advertise on Viewit.ca (thus reducing the chances of being scammed).
 We also love Pad Mapper – it’s more user-friendly and has lots of posted rentals.

-Pro Tip: Properties that get listed with real estate agents tend to be on the higher end of the price scale, so if your budget is less than $1,800 a month, they may not be able to find you something in downtown Toronto.
+Pro Tip: Properties that get listed with real estate agents tend to be on the higher end of the price scale, so if your budget is less than $1,800 a month, they may not be able to find you something in central Toronto.